napcae/ng-ventures/content/english/blog/post-1.md

 And yes, I’m scared.
 But I’m also ready.
 Ready to explore Vietnam’s hidden gems—the mountains, rivers, lakes.
 Ready to connect with people, build something meaningful, and grow in ways I haven’t yet imagined.

-[**Insert a personal connection to Vietnam—what does it mean to you?
-What are you most excited or nervous about?
-Maybe share a memory of a past trip or what makes this leap significant.**]

 ---